Peter Falk: Early life

 Falk briefly attended Hamilton College in Clinton, New York.
 He then tried to join the armed services, as World War II was drawing to a close.
 Rejected because of his missing eye, he joined the United States Merchant Marine and served as a cook and mess boy.
 Falk said of the experience in 1997: "There they don't care if you're blind or not.
 The only one on a ship who has to see is the captain.
 And in the case of the Titanic, he couldn't see very well, either."
 Falk recalled in his autobiography:

 A year on the water was enough for me, so I returned to college.
 I didn't stay long.
 Too itchy.
 What to do next?
 I signed up to go to Israel to fight in the war on its attack on Egypt.
 I wasn't passionate about Israel, I wasn't passionate about Egypt—I just wanted more excitement ...
 I got assigned a ship and departure date but the war was over before the ship ever sailed.

 After a year and a half in the Merchant Marine, Falk returned to Hamilton College and also attended the University of Wisconsin.
 He transferred to The New School for Social Research in New York City, which awarded him a bachelor's degree in literature and political science in 1951.

-Falk traveled in Europe and worked on a railroad in Yugoslavia for six months.
+Falk traveled in and around postwar Europe and worked rebuilding a railway in Yugoslavia for six months.
 He returned to New York, enrolling at Syracuse University, but he recalled in his 2006 memoir, Just One More Thing, that he was unsure what he wanted to do with his life for years after leaving high school.
 Falk obtained a Master of Public Administration degree at the Maxwell School of Syracuse University in 1953.
-The program was designed to train civil servants for the federal government, a career that Falk said in his memoir he had "no interest in and no aptitude for."
+The program was designed to train civil servants for the federal government, a career that Falk said in his memoir he had "no interest in and no aptitude for".

 Career

 Early career

-He applied for a job with the CIA, but he was rejected because of his membership in the Marine Cooks and Stewards Union while serving in the Merchant Marine, even though he was required to join and was not active in the union (which had been under fire for communist leanings).
+Falk applied for a job with the CIA, but he was rejected because of his membership in the Marine Cooks and Stewards Union while serving in the Merchant Marine, even though he was required to join and was not active in the union (which had been under fire for communist leanings).
 He then became a management analyst with the Connecticut State Budget Bureau in Hartford.
 In 1997, Falk characterized his Hartford job as "efficiency expert": "I was such an efficiency expert that the first morning on the job, I couldn't find the building where I was to report for work.
 Naturally, I was late, which I always was in those days, but ironically it was my tendency never to be on time that got me started as a professional actor."